nawit6395-ui/Petskub/SOCIAL_LOGIN_SETUP.md

 # 🔐 Social Login Setup Guide

-This guide explains how to enable Google and Facebook authentication for the CatHome Community platform.
+This guide explains how to enable Google and Facebook authentication for the Petskub Community platform.

 ---